 |California||Medi-Cal Assisted Living Waiver (ALW)

-Medi-Cal’s (California’s Medicaid program) ALW is intended for adults 21 years and older, but is currently only available in 15 counties within the state.
-This waiver provides a variety of supportive assistance, such as personal care, health related services, and housekeeping, in three types of assisted living facilities: Residential Care for the Elderly (RCFE), Adult Residential Facility (ARF), and Publicly Subsidized Housing (PSH).
+Medi-Cal’s (California’s Medicaid program) ALW is intended for adults 21 years and older who require the level of care provided in a nursing home.
+This waiver provides a variety of supportive assistance, such as personal care, health related services, and housekeeping, in three types of assisted living facilities: Residential Care Facilities for the Elderly (RCFE), Adult Residential Facilities (ARF), and Public Subsidized Housing (PSH).
 Some of these settings offer home-like memory care for persons with dementias, and in some instances, even a locked memory care facility adjacent to an assisted living facility is an option.
+Unfortunately, this program is currently only available in 15 counties within the state.
+More info.

 |Colorado||Colorado Elderly, Blind and Disabled Waiver

 The Elderly, Blind, & Disabled Waiver (EBD) offers a variety of long-term care services and supports, and receiving such benefits in an alternative care facility (ACF) is one such support.
-While this wavier does not offer services that are specific to Alzheimer’s disease or related dementias, persons with these neurological diseases are eligible to live in ACFs.
-That said, based on the alternative care facility, special programming may be offered for persons with these conditions.
+While this waiver does not offer services that are specific to Alzheimer’s disease or related dementias, persons with these neurological diseases are eligible to live in ACFs.
+Based on the alternative care facility, special programming may be offered for persons with these conditions.

 |Connecticut||Assisted Living Program under CHCPE